Skip to content Skip to navigation

 Thriving Indicators Project

 What does thriving mean?
 How can we see it in today's youth?
-The Center, working with positive youth development scholars around the country, aims to understand the key competencies and developmental assets associated with thriving, develop clear and measurable indicators for thriving, and ascertain the positive roles of family, school, communities, and other institutions in thriving.
+The Center, working with positive youth development scholars around the country, aimed to understand the key competencies and developmental assets associated with thriving, develop clear and measurable indicators for thriving, and ascertain the positive roles of family, school, communities, and other institutions in thriving.
 While most positive youth development scholars agree that thriving entails some degree of overall well-being, at its core, thriving is a developmental concept that requires a young person to not only appear to be doing well in the present, but to also be on a pathway to a hopeful future.
 Furthermore, thriving involves contribution to the common good (such as volunteering, tutoring, etc.) and can be affected by a young person's environment.